singhsahilzeeve/Zeeve-read-the-docs/source/subscriptions.md

 ## Purchase Subscriptions

-This section is going to guide how you can you purchase subscription of protocols of you choice and start deployment of nodes.
+This section is going to guide you how to purchase a subscription of your choice.

 1.  **[Staking Nodes](#staking-nodes)**